Mattsi-Jansky/interview-note-taking/README.md

 ## Todo

-* What about general notes within a category that don't fit a particular question- should each category have a general notes text area?
 * Add optional hints to questions.
   * I don't want it to turn interviewing into a check-box exercise, so these should be optional and not expected.
 But it could be useful to have hints as to what correct answer is expected, particularly for technuical questions.
 * Select which categories to show.